pm-devcode/AI-Foundations-Atlas/06_Reinforcement_Learning/README.md

 ## Key Categories

+### Policy Based Methods
+Learning the policy (mapping from state to action) directly.
+*   **REINFORCE**: A Monte-Carlo Policy Gradient method that updates policy parameters in the direction of the gradient of expected reward.

-### 1. Value Based Methods
+### Value Based Methods
 Learning the value of being in a given state or taking a specific action.
+*   **DQN (Deep Q-Network)**: Using a neural network to approximate the Q-function, enabling RL in high-dimensional state spaces (like video game pixels).
 *   **Q-Learning**: A tabular method for learning the optimal action-value function.
-*   **DQN (Deep Q-Network)**: Using a neural network to approximate the Q-function, enabling RL in high-dimensional state spaces (like video game pixels).

-### 2. Policy Based Methods
-Learning the policy (mapping from state to action) directly.
-*   **REINFORCE**: A Monte-Carlo Policy Gradient method that updates policy parameters in the direction of the gradient of expected reward.